 Statistical inference takes the observed values of a variable and tries to deduce the probabilistic model that has generated these data.
 This unit will equip students with the mathematical criteria that allow you to extract and test hypotheses from experimental data.
 The concept of confidence interval as a key element in statistical inference will also be considered.
-It will show how to take decisions on the basis of statistical hypothesis testing nature, singularly, the case of hypothesis testing for the median will be displayed.
+It will show how to take decisions on the basis of statistical hypothesis testing nature.